Glyptothek: History

 In the few years between 1806 and the opening of the museum in 1830, Ludwig completed a notable collection of Greek and Roman sculpture.
 Through his agents, he managed to acquire such pieces as the Medusa Rondanini, the Barberini Faun, and, in 1813, the figures from the Aphaea temple on Aegina.

-The Second World War did not destroy much of the artwork in the Glyptothek; but unfortunately the frescoes did not survive and only lightly plastered bricks were visible after the museum was reopened in 1972.
+The Second World War did not destroy much of the artwork in the Glyptothek; but the frescoes did not survive and only lightly plastered bricks were visible after the museum was reopened in 1972.
 Since the Assyrian Hall erected in the inner court by Klenze in 1864 was not rebuilt, the Assyrian Orthostat reliefs from the palace of king Ashur-nasir-pal II and a lion from the Ishtar Gate of Babylon were moved into the Staatliche Sammlung für Ägyptische Kunst.

 From October 2018 until January 2021 the Glyptothek was closed due to renovation works.
 The reopening was scheduled for January 27, 2021.
 The work on the second construction phase included the exterior of the Glyptothek and continued until the summer of 2021 while the museum was still open.